NVIDIA/warp/docs/modules/functions.rst

         * fp16, fp32, fp64 (real)
         * vec2h, vec2f, vec2d (complex)

-    All input and output tiles must have the same datatype, and will be automatically be migrated to shared memory if necessary.
+    All input and output tiles must have the same datatype.
+Tile data will be automatically be migrated to shared memory if necessary and will use TensoreCore operations when available.

     :param a: A tile with ``shape=(M, K)``
     :param b: A tile with ``shape=(K, N)``